grislyeye/three-meet/pages/classes/wise.md

 </header>

 You pull back the veil, revealing a glimpse of what lies beyond the mortal realm.
-Each creature in a 10-foot cube originating from you must make a [Wisdom](pages/characters/attributes.md?id=wisdom) [Save](pages/rules/rolling/saves.md) against your **Spell Difficulty**.
+Each creature **Close** to you must make a [Wisdom](pages/characters/attributes.md?id=wisdom) [Save](pages/rules/rolling/saves.md) against your **Spell Difficulty**.
 Creatures that fail their saves are [Frightened](pages/rules/conditions?id=frightened) by you until the end of your next turn.

 </section>